Marsh Restoration and Estuary Expansion - Unocal Proposal

 Summary

-Due to the regional importance of creating more of this rare ecosystem in Puget Sound, this plan would expand the size and availability of funding sources that could support land purchase and restoration.
-Along with ecological and funding advantages, proposal benefits include increased flood water storage capacity, reduced risks due to contaminated soils, the treatment of polluted stormwater, and improved recreational opportunities for Edmonds citizens and visitors.
+Because of the regional importance of this increasingly rare ecosystem in Puget Sound, the plan would be attractive to funding sources that support land purchase and restoration.
+Along with ecological and funding advantages, the proposal benefits include increased flood water storage capacity, reduced risks due to contaminated soils, carbon mitigation, and improved recreational opportunities for Edmonds citizens and visitors.

 The Expanded Estuary Concept